Reader at RCPP book event at Babylon Falling Bookstore in San Francisco

 By Rachel Marie-Crane Williams, Northeastern University Press, 2003.

-Essays and discussions of the challenges, rewards, ethical complexities, and emotional toll of working with inmates in adult and juvenile prisons, jails.
+emotional toll of working with inmates in adult and juvenile prisons,

 This Side of My Struggle: Prisoners on Suffering, Surrendering and Breaking Free